Most foreign coins can be grouped into four general groups; Gold, Silver, Ancient, & foreign base metal coins.

 We buy foreign base metal coins

 We pay $3/lb for foreign base metal coins.
-Most people have some foreign base metal (not silver or gold) coins laying around.
+Most people have some foreign base metal (not silver or gold) coins lying around.
 A large amount foreign base metal coins that people save have been demonetized.
 US banks do not accept coins for exchange value.

 We buy Ancient & Medieval Coins